 - Get some sun.
 Vitamin D helps with hormone production and the light helps with nitric oxide production.

 - Hormone replacement therapy.
 It helps prevent some hormonal changes that come with age.

 - Changes in lifestyle.
-A healthier lifestyle has shown to help with testosterone levels.
+A healthier lifestyle has been shown to help with testosterone levels.

 “There are different hormones that can be useful depending on your age, how far you are in menopause, your genetics, and things like that,” explains Dr. Killen in an interview with BB&R.

 4. Stem cell therapy

 Dr. Killen calls stem cells “your body’s repairmen” because they kickstart your body’s stem cells to regenerate tissues again.
-And who better to talk about regenerative medicine than her and her partner, Dr. Harry Adelson, a leading specialist on stem cell therapy and trained naturopathic physician.
+And who better to talk about regenerative medicine than her and her partner, Dr. Harry Adelson, a leading specialist in stem cell therapy and trained naturopathic physician.

 In a podcast interview with Vishen, founder and CEO of Mindvalley, Dr. Adelson explains there are a lot of things that can be done to control your cellular aging.
 That doesn’t mean to go searching for the fountain of youth, but to slow down the process so that your body is healthier for longer.

 If we’re going to go into century-long levels of aging, we want to make sure that our bodies are working fine in our later years.— Vishen, founder and CEO of Mindvalley